awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### PostgreSQL Version 9\.5\.20 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9520"></a>

 PostgreSQL version 9\.5\.20 contains several bug fixes for issues in release 9\.6\.19\.
 For more information on the fixes in PostgreSQL 9\.5\.20, see the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/release-9-5-20.html)\.
-Changes in this version include the following:

-1. Added to `shared_preload_libraries` support for `pg_prewarm` to start automatically\.

 ##### PostgreSQL Version 9\.5\.19 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9519"></a>